Azure/azure-powershell/src/Dns/docs/Remove-AzDnsZone.md

 ```

 ### -ResourceGroupName
-Name of the Resource group within the Azure subscription.
+The name of the resource group.

 ```yaml
 Type: System.String